Marine Aviation Logistics Squadron 39

 Provisional Headquarters and Maintenance Squadron 39 was activated on 16 April 1968 at Marine Quang Tri Airfield, Republic of Vietnam.
 Assigned to Provisional Marine Aircraft Group 39 (MAG-39) of the First Marine Aircraft Wing, the Squadron's mission was to provide logistical support for the tactical squadrons and tactical elements located at Quang Tri, Dong Ha, And Khe Sanh.
 Provisional Headquarters and Maintenance Squadron 39 was deactivated on 25 October 1969.

-Headquarters and Maintenance Squadron 39 was reactivated at Camp Pendleton, California on 1 September 1978 to provide support for the UH1 "Huey", AH1 "Cobra", and OV-10 "Bronco".
+Headquarters and Maintenance Squadron 39 was reactivated at Camp Pendleton, California on 1 September 1978 to provide support for the UH-1 "Huey", AH-1 "Cobra", and OV-10 "Bronco".
 The squadron was redesignated on 1 October 1988 as Marine Aviation Logistics Squadron 39 (MALS-39).
-This changed placed aviation logistics support function firmly under the cognizance of one commanding officer to more efficiently and effectively serve the requirements of supported flying squadrons and Marine Air-ground Task Forces.
-MALS-39 provides all the aviation supply and intermediated level of aircraft maintenance, avionics, and ordnance support for nine flying squadrons.
+This change placed aviation logistics support function firmly under the cognizance of one commanding officer to more efficiently and effectively serve the requirements of supported flying squadrons and Marine Air-ground Task Forces.
+MALS-39 provides all the aviation supply and intermediated level support of aircraft maintenance, avionics, and ordnance for eight flying squadrons.
 Additionally, whenever the flying squadrons deploy, whether in the United States or overseas, MALS-39 augments these squadrons with its Marines to ensure optimum aviation logistics support in every clime and place.

 MALS-39 has received numerous honors and decorations which include: Presidential Unit Citation Streamer, Navy Unit Commendation Streamer, Meritorious Unit Commendation Streamer with one Bronze Star, National Defense Streamer with one Bronze Star, Vietnam Service Streamer with one Silver Star, Vietnam Cross of Gallantry with Palm, and Vietnam Meritorious Unit Citation Civil Action Streamer.
-The Squadron has been recognized also for its logistics accomplishments, winning the 1998 Secretary of Defense Maintenance Award (Medium Category) and the 2003 Marine Corps Aviation Association Marine Aviation Logistics Squadron of the Year.
+The Squadron has also been recognized for its logistics accomplishments, winning the 1998 and 2023 Secretary of Defense Maintenance Award (Medium Category) and the 2003, 2017, 2021 and 2025 Marine Corps Aviation Association Marine Aviation Logistics Squadron of the Year.

 Command Policies Coming Soon